furechan/pydev-toy/README.md

 when not commited yet to tool chains like `poetry`, `pdm`, `hatch`, etc ...

-The script can be installed in a system/base python environment and used in another project even if is is not installed in the project venv.
+The script can be installed in a system/base python environment and used in another project even if it is not installed in the project venv.

 The script uses standard python packaging tools like `build` and `twine` and is independent from the project build backend.